Research CatalogueAI and Machine Learning Roles 2026: Demand, Salary and Hiring for ML Engineers, Data Scientists and GenAI Talent

 Second Talent, 2026

-The ten designations behind an AI system.
+The ten designations behind an AI system, led by GenAI and agentic engineering.

 AI is not one job.
-Ten designations carry the work, split into three layers: the engineers who build and ship models, the scientists who develop them, and the applied roles that turn them into products.
+Ten designations carry the work, and the centre of gravity has moved to the roles that build generative and agentic systems.
+They split into three forward-facing layers: the GenAI and agentic engineers who build the newest systems, the platform and production roles that run them, and the research and product roles around them.
 Demand, pay and supply differ sharply across them.

 ML Engineer